ruthtempo/native-project/README.md

 Clone the repository, change directories, and use npm or yarn to install the dependencies.

-This will open Expo Developer Tools in the browser.
-You can then do one of the following.

 ## Usage

 `npm start`

+This will open Expo Developer Tools in the browser.

+View options:

 - Scan the QR Code using the Expo Client app ([Expo Client for Android & iOS](https://expo.io/tools#client)) from an Android or iOS device.
 - or follow instructions in the terminal to view in web (push notifications won't work in this enviroment)

+## Stack

+- react Native
+- react Navigation
+- redux Tookit
+- redux Sagas
+- redux logger
+- expo device
+- expo notifications
+- react-native- asyncStorage

+## Author

+Ruth Temporal